ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Appendix

 \subsection{License}

-We present the licenses of the datasets used in this study: Natural Questions (CC BY-SA 3.0 license), NewsQA (MIT License), SearchQA and TriviaQA (Apache License 2.0), HotpotQA and SQuAD (CC BY-SA 4.0 license).
+We are committed to ethical research practices and ensuring the reproducibility of our work.
+To this end, we present the licensing information for all datasets utilized in our experiments.
+These include Natural Questions (CC BY-SA 3.0), NewsQA (MIT License), SearchQA (Apache License 2.0), TriviaQA (Apache License 2.0), HotpotQA (CC BY-SA 4.0), and SQuAD (CC BY-SA 4.0).
+Our use of these datasets is in full compliance with their terms, as all aforementioned licenses expressly permit their application in academic research.